brovie96/trailingwhitespace.vim/README.md

 This started out as a bit of [my own Vim config][my Vim config], but then it finally occurred to me that I could spin this particular bit of functionality off into its own plugin so that other people could use it.
-There's probably a lot of this kind of plugin out there, but mine is very simple and includes the minimum amount of functionality necessary to do the two things that it does.
+There's probably a lot of this kind of plugin out there, but mine is very simple and I strive to include the minimum amount of functionality necessary to do the two things that it does.

 ### Installation
 Install `brovie96/trailingwhitespace.vim` in your favorite plugin manager (I